oakreid/story-board/report.md

 and are presented in the same easy-to-read manner that they were on the search page.
-Furthermore, logged in users are granted access to a global chat client, where they can share discussions about current events, trending articles, etc.
+Furthermore, logged in users are granted access to a global chat client, where they can share discussions about current events, trending articles, etc. Last but not least users can share articles they find on our site to social media platforms of their choice.

 ### How do users interact with your application?
 What can they accomplish by doing so?
 In our app, the central functionality derives from the navigation